Neutrino Mass and Mixing with Discrete Symmetry: Introduction

 \subsection{About this review}

-It should be mentioned at the outset that there are good and fairly up to date reviews already in the literature, for example:~\cite{Altarelli:2010gt,Grimus:2011fk,morisivalle}, although only the last one was written after Daya Bay and RENO.
+It should be mentioned at the outset that at the time of writing this review there were already good and fairly up to date reviews in the literature, for example~\cite{Altarelli:2010gt,Grimus:2011fk,morisivalle}, although only the last one was written after Daya Bay and RENO.
+Subsequently, two further reviews have appeared~\cite{King:2014nza,King:2015aea}.
 It should be remarked that the signal of another independent mass splitting from the LSND accelerator experiment~\cite{Athanassopoulos:1997pv} would either require a further light neutrino state with no weak interactions (a so-called ``light sterile neutrino'') or some other non-standard physics.
 This effect has not been confirmed by a similar experiment KARMEN~\cite{Eitel:2000by}, and a subsequent experiment MiniBooNE~\cite{AguilarArevalo:2012va} has not decisively resolved the issue.
 Since there is no solid evidence for light sterile neutrinos, in this review we shall not discuss this subject any further, but refer the interested reader to a recent dedicated discussion in~\cite{Abazajian:2012ys}.
 Instead, in this review, we shall exclusively focus on the three active neutrino paradigm.

 The starting point for the present review is the one that was written by one of us about ten years ago~\cite{King:2003jb}.
 At that time it had just become apparent, after the first SNO results in 2002, that the solar mixing angle was large, which together with the large atmospheric mixing angle, meant that there were two large mixing angles in the lepton sector.
 The solar mixing being large effectively killed many neutrino mass models that had previously been proposed consistent with small solar mixing.
 This was actually the second great extinction of models, the first being after the discovery of a large atmospheric mixing angle by Super-Kamiokande in 1998.
 A decade after the last review, in 2012 we are now in an analogous position, namely that Daya Bay and RENO have just measured the reactor angle and shown it to be quite sizeable, killing neutrino mass models consistent with a very small reactor angle.
 Just as the review article in~\cite{King:2003jb} was written shortly after the second great extinction in 2002, so the present review article is being written just after the third great extinction in 2012, so once again it is an opportune moment to identify new and surviving model species which may come to dominate the theory landscape over the coming years.
 In particular the fate of discrete family symmetry, which was to some extent motivated by the possibility of the reactor mixing being zero, or very small, will be fully discussed.
 We emphasise that we are now in the unique position in the history of neutrino physics of knowing not only that neutrino mass is real, and hence the Standard Model at least in its minimal formulation is incomplete, but also we finally have information on all three mixing angles.